git-town/git-town/README.md

 _Extracts commits from a feature branch into a new feature branch._

+Scenario:
+After finishing a bigger feature you realize that this is actually several changes in one branch.
+You want to extract each change into its own feature branch.

 More background around <a href="http://blog.originate.com/blog/2014/04/19/refactoring_git_branches" target="_blank">Git branch refactoring</a>.

 * run the command: `git extract [new branch name]`<br>